 Hestfjall

-To the west, you look out across Hestvatn lake to Ingólfsfjall and Búrfell in Grímsnes.
-The full mountain ring on view from the top includes:
+Look west across Hestvatn and you've got Ingólfsfjall and Búrfell in Grímsnes.
+The fuller ring of peaks you can pick out from the top includes:

 - Lyngdalsheiði, Kálfstindar, Laugarvatnsfjall, Efstadalsfjall